scipy/scipy/doc/source/dev/contributor/quickerstart_conda.rst

     # Build SciPy for development work plus run tests
     python runtests.py    # Alternatively, it's fine to use `python setup.py develop`

-Cross your fingers and hope for the best.
 For more detailed instructions, see the other :ref:`dev-env` guides.